jankowskib/D2Ex2/README.md

 * **D2EX_MAX_SND_TXT_ROWS**: maximum rows in Sound.txt
 * **D2EX_I_NEED_CUBE**: define if you need transmute button, otherwise it will be used as auto-precast feature
 * **D2EX_TP_RANGE**: maximum teleport range for AutoTele
+* **D2EX_ENABLE_PACKET_COMMANDS**: enables packet commands in Release build
+* **D2EX_DEBUG_INFO**: Show current mouse X&Y, and the selected unit id in Release build

 Installation
 -------------
 1. Compile Release build (select configuration for your version) using Visual Studio 2012 or newer.
 2. Copy everything from files directory to your Diablo II directory, D2Win.dll is a loader for D2Ex2.dll.
 If you use prebuilt D2Ex2.dll, then you'll need to install this: http://www.microsoft.com/en-us/download/details.aspx?id=40784
+3. Warning: Files ExOpenGL.cpp and ExTexture.cpp/h are not included in this repo.
+You have to remove them manually from Solution Explorer to make build succeed.

 Thanks to
 ----------